 One possibility is to use an extra infrastructure to store the data, as shown in Figure 4.1.a.
 Additional servers are used to store and distribute the private data to be protected.
-Using additional servers has the advantage that the data is always available and there are no dependencies to other hybrid OSN users.
+This has the advantage that the data is always available and there are no dependencies to other hybrid

+OSN users.
 Furthermore, resources must only be available centrally and not locally for every user.
-At the central location, the data can be indexed and explicitly queried.
-However, the operation and maintenance of one or more such servers are problematic.
+At the central location the data can be indexed and specifically queried.
+However, it is problematic that one or more such servers must be operated and maintained.
 In principle, the question of the operators must be clarified, because the infrastructure must function reliably.
 An architecture based on this proposal was used by FaceCloak.

 In contrast, a decentralized or distributed solution strategy would create a network among users of the hybrid application.
 This strategy is depicted in Figure 4.1.b.
 No extra infrastructure would have to be operated.
-The users would then have a typical peer role.
+The users would then have a classic peer role.
 With this model, solutions must be found for how data is always available and can be found, even if a user is temporarily or permanently offline.
 Furthermore, the resources on the end devices are limited, so that effective, economical solutions are needed.
 Another challenge is the addressing of peers.
 Since they typically do not have a static IP address, but the IP address changes frequently, solutions must be found for accessibility.
 Since there is no central, global index, finding data is even more difficult.

-An interim solution is also conceivable, in which an existing infrastructure, e.g., an already existing P2P network or the blockchain, is used for storing and exchanging data.
-Since no influence can be exerted on existing infrastructure, its use entails further restrictions and potential risks.
+An interim solution is also conceivable, in which an existing infrastructure, e.g. an already existing P2P network or the block chain, is used for storing and exchanging data.
+Since no influence can be exerted on an existing infrastructure, its use entails further restrictions and potential risks.

-Table 4.3 lists the advantages and disadvantages of the different strategies.
+The advantages and disadvantages of the different strategies are listed in Table 4.3 below.